The Problem

 Bio

-— Cathy, A 29-year-old, education professional with budget concerns
+— Cathy, a 29-year-old, education professional who cares about thoughtful gifts

 Goals